sinantaifour/termplot/README.md

   environment for plotting (e.g. a Python Jupyter notebook with `matplotlib`) is cumbersome.

-`Termlot` solves the issues above by having the plots right in the terminal, and on top of that, provides some other advantages:
+`Termplot` solves the issues above by having the plots right in the terminal, and on top of that, provides some other advantages:

 * Your workflow is the same whether you are working locally or remotely over